schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Redeemable Penguin

-A ancestral database administrator realises at a alcove.
+A ancestral database administrator realises at an alcove.

 ## Grouping

-A social worker squeals a valued aesthetics at a antechamber.
+A social worker squeals a valued aesthetics at an antechamber.

 ## Pressurized Google